tenzir/tenzir/web/docs/operators/transformations/yara.md

 > This is a security measure to prevent users from inadvertently using compiled
 > rules coming from a third-party.
 Using compiled rules from untrusted sources
 > can lead to the execution of malicious code in your computer.

+The operator uses a YARA *scanner* under the hood that buffers blocks of bytes incrementally.
+Even though the input arrives in non-contiguous blocks of memories, the YARA scanner engine support matching across block boundaries.
+For continuously running pipelines, use the `--blockwise` option that considers each block as a separate unit.
+Otherwise the scanner engine would simply accumulate blocks but never trigger a scan.

+### `-B|--blockwise`

+Match on every byte chunk instead of triggering a scan when the input exhausted.

+This option makes sense for never-ending dataflows where each chunk of bytes constitutes a self-contained unit, such as a single file.

 ### `-C|--compiled-rules`